 Only about four percent of beekeepers are under 40 years old.
 Blake is one of them, committed to what he calls “a dying art.”
 Beekeeping isn’t as easy as it used to be.
 Annually, beekeepers are losing 40 percent of their bees, when normally they would lose only 10 to 15 percent.
 The disappearance of bees is largely due to widespread use of pesticides, and efforts to save them have been ongoing for decades.
 Famously this year, Honey Nut Cheerios removed their honey bee mascot from their cereal boxes as an awareness campaign.
-But the problem hasn’t been solved yet; a North American bumblebee, the rusty patched bumblebee, was added to the endangered species list this January.
+But the problem hasn’t been solved yet.
+A North American bumblebee, the rusty patched bumblebee, joined the endangered species list this January.

 Beekeeping requires a huge amount of management, but the results are more than worth it.
 Blake carefully scrapes wax off of the frame.
 Warm Texas honey shines underneath.
 Immediately, bees gather like a herd of cattle at a watering hole, cleaning stray drops and patching it up.

 Blake’s bees feed on native Texas wildflowers.
-They fill 10 frames per hive with honeycomb and every June and August, Blake and his team harvest a sustainable amount.
-They scrape off the wax, spin the frames in a machine to sling honey off, package it themselves and sell it to grocery stores, consumers online and local restaurants.
-They consider themselves part of the farm-to-table movement.
+They fill 10 frames per hive with honeycomb.
+Every June and August, Blake and his team harvest a sustainable amount.
+Next, they scrape off the wax, and spin the frames in a machine to sling honey off.
+They package it themselves and sell it to grocery stores, consumers online, and local restaurants.
+In general, they consider themselves part of the farm-to-table movement.

 Desert Creek’s honey is a little darker than what is typically found on the shelves.
-“It’s a darker, richer honey with a difference in taste, a wildflower-taste,” Blake calls it, gesturing to walls lined with Desert Creek products.
+“It’s a darker, richer honey with a difference in taste, a wildflower-taste,” Blake calls it.
+He gestures to the walls lined with Desert Creek products.
 “Honey is distinctive, sort of like wine.
 Every flower makes a different color and taste.”
 Fed on a blend of wildflowers, bee to bee, year to year, barrel to barrel, Desert Creek Honey has just a slight flavor variation.

-On the opposite end of the spectrum, but only a few miles away, another Texas honey company has set out with ambitions of becoming a household name, or as I understand it, the Heinz of honey.
+On the opposite end of the spectrum, but only a few miles away, another Texas honey company has set out with ambitions of becoming a household name: sort of like the Heinz of honey.

-A hobby beekeeper himself, Nate works with 200 beekeepers across the country, paying a premium to those who send their honey to his McKinney headquarters to be blended, packaged and sold nationally.
+A hobby beekeeper himself, Nate works with 200 beekeepers across the country.
+He pays a premium to those who send their honey to his McKinney headquarters to be blended, packaged, and sold nationally.